yagoferrer/map-tools/README.md

 Once instanciated you can access the Google Instance via: `GMP.maps.myMap.instance`.

-You can set any other native [map options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) it will just work.
+You can set any other native [map options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions).
+It will just work.